optimusprime009/Human-or-Robot/data/README.md

-# Machine Learning Engineer Nanodegree
+# Data Scientist Nanodegree
 ## Capstone
 ## Kaggle Competition: Human or Robot?

-Given the large size of the data needed for this project (>200 MB), you can download it yourself by accessing [this link](https://www.kaggle.com/c/facebook-recruiting-iv-human-or-bot/data) :)
+The project is huge so the amount of data neeeded for this project is far greater than (>200 MB), you can download it yourself by accessing [this link](https://www.kaggle.com/c/facebook-recruiting-iv-human-or-bot/data) :)

 Extract all the files into this directory.